728 x 90

 COVID and Coronavirus: Truth v/s Myth

-1. The way it spreads from person to person through small droplets produced when talking, coughing or sneezing.
+• The virus spreads from person to person through small droplets released when people talk, cough, or sneeze.

-3. The best medicine is prevention by using masks and practicing physical distancing in all social situations.
+• The best protection is prevention—wear masks and maintain physical distancing in all social situations

 According to the Centres for Disease Control and Prevention (CDC), there have been zero cases of COVID-19 related to food packaging or shopping bags.
 However, it is possible that the new variants of coronavirus can survive on these surfaces.